Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Control: driven dynamics and transport

 Including a lattice potential along the ring geometry allows one to explore the effect of lattice filling on the ability to create persistent currents. \citep{Arwas2017} showed that at unit filling such currents are suppressed as the Mott-insulator phase restricts the flow of particles around the ring.
 However, tuning the barrier energy to be on the order of the interaction energy creates a resonant behaviour in the current which coincides with sudden changes of the particle occupation at the position of the barrier.

 Exact results for the persistent currents of two interacting bosons in a ring lattice were obtained in \citep{Polo2020}, using a plane-wave ansatz for the Bose-Hubbard model subject to a synthetic magnetic field that drives the current.
 In the presence of the lattice, interactions can couple the center-of-mass and relative coordinates of the particles, which is contrary to what is seen in the continuous system described by the Lieb-Liniger model.
 While for repulsive interactions this only has a marginal effect on the persistent current, for attractive interactions the current dynamics does depend on the interactions due to nontrivial dynamics in the relative coordinate.
+In fact, in systems with attractive interactions solitonic solutions can appear and have interesting applications in quantum metrology \citep{Polo:2021,Naldesi:22}.

 Beyond the study of fundamental flow effects, the driven dynamics in ring traps can also be used to create macroscopic superposition states.
-A scheme to create coherent superpositions of annular flow in a system of strongly interacting bosonic atoms in a one-dimensional ring trap was presented in \citep{Hallwood:10} (see Fig.~\ref{fig:TonksNoon}).
+A scheme to create coherent superpositions of annular flow in a system of strongly interacting bosonic atoms in a 1D ring trap was presented in \citep{Hallwood:10} (see Fig.~\ref{fig:TonksNoon}).
 Here different angular momentum states were coupled by breaking the rotational symmetry using a rotating barrier, and the authors showed how to accelerate the atoms into a superposition state of rotating and non-rotating components.
 Since the atoms were considered to be in the strongly correlated Tonks–Girardeau regime, this process results in a macroscopically entangled NOON state.
 However, in order to avoid unwanted excitation during this driving process, especially close to the regions of avoided crossings where neighbouring energy bands come exponentially close to each other, the process requires an adiabatically slow rotational acceleration of the atoms.
 Using shortcut-to-adiabaticity and optimal control techniques, \citep{Schloss2016} showed how this process can also be achieved in finite time, thereby making it a realistic proposal.

 In the other limit, sudden quenches of the barrier rotation in a ring potential can also create superpositions of rotating and non-rotating states for strongly interacting bosons \citep{Schenke2011}.
 The ability to create these two components is controlled by the velocity of the barrier, as efficient momentum transfer to the gas can only be achieved when driving the system at integer multiples of the sound velocity of the gas \citep{Schenke2012}.
 Exploring drag forces on the transport in strongly correlated systems has also been explored in rotating ring lattices, where the filling ratio of the gas to the number of lattice sites allows switching between superfluid, insulating and supersolid-like phases, which can exhibit many-body stick-slip dynamics when the system is close to commensurability \citep{Mikkelsen2018}.
 Similar works have used the MCTDHB method to show how correlation functions can describe the loss of the superfluid fraction through tunneling \citep{Andriati2019}.